Joel Castro Pereira: 2018–19: Loans to Setúbal and Kortrijk

 On 2 August 2018, he joined Vitória de Setúbal on loan for the 2018–19 season.
 After making 10 appearances in all competitions, Pereira's loan spell was terminated in January 2019 and he returned to Manchester United.
 At the end of January 2019, he went out on loan again, this time to Belgium with Kortrijk.
 He made five appearances for the club in the Europa League playoffs.

 2019–20: Loan to Hearts

 Pereira went out on loan again for the 2019–20 season, joining Scottish Premiership club Hearts on 13 August 2019.
 He made his debut three days later in the second round of the Scottish League Cup, a 2–1 win at Motherwell.
 On 25 August, he played for the first time in the Scottish Premiership, losing 3–1 away to reigning champions Celtic.

 In February 2020, with Hearts at the bottom of the Premiership table, Pereira was criticised for a series of mistakes, including in a 5–0 defeat to Celtic.
 Hearts manager Daniel Stendel admitted he was considering replacing Pereira for their next match against Hamilton Academical.
 Pereira made 25 appearances for Hearts.
+He was so bad, the Hearts supporters gave him the nickname "Poppadom Hands".